shinokada/svelte-ant-design-icons/README.md

 Svelte Ant Design Icons is a collection of over 780 Ant Design SVG Icons (v4.2.1) for Svelte.
 This open-source package allows you to easily incorporate these icons into your Svelte projects.

-If you find this package useful in your commercial projects, please consider supporting the developer by sponsoring them on [GitHub: Sponsor on GitHub](https://github.com/sponsors/shinokada).
-Your support helps maintain and enhance this package for the benefit of the community.

 ## Docs

 Please see [the Svelte Ant Design Icons documentation](https://svelte-ant-design-icons.codewithshin.com/) for more details on using the icons in your Svelte application.